 An argument that ends in .c is assumed to be a C file to process.
 Normally, only one C file or one directory is specified.
-If multiple C files are specified, they are treated in parallel, i.e., the first semantic patch rule is applied to all functions in all files, then the second semantic patch rule is applied to all functions in all files, etc. If a directory is specified then no files may be specified and only the rightmost directory specified is used.
+If multiple C files are specified, they are treated in parallel, i.e., the first semantic patch rule is applied to all functions in all files, then the second semantic patch rule is applied to all functions in all files, then no files may be specified and only the rightmost directory specified is used.